-"All mitigation measures and/or works shall be carried out in accordance with the details contained in the Ecological Impact Assessment (South Downs Ecology, Version 2, May 2025) as already submitted with the planning application and agreed in principle with the local planning authority prior to determination.
+"All mitigation measures and/or works shall be carried out in accordance with the details contained in the Ecological Impact Assessment (Lizard Landscape Design and Ecology, September 2025) as already submitted with the planning application and agreed in principle with the local planning authority prior to determination.
+This includes the Precautionary Method Statement for reptiles and mobile protected species in Sections 4.5.2 and 4.7.2 of the Ecological Impact Assessment (Lizard Landscape Design and Ecology, September 2025), which avoids impacts on protected species.

-This will include the appointment of an appropriately competent person e.g. an ecological clerk of works (ECoW) to provide on-site ecological expertise during construction.
+This may include the appointment of an appropriately competent person e.g. an ecological clerk of works (ECoW) to provide on-site ecological expertise during construction.
 The appointed person shall undertake all activities, and works shall be carried out, in accordance with the approved details."

-Reason: To conserve protected and Priority species and allow the LPA to discharge its duties under the Conservation of Habitats and Species Regulations

-2017 (as amended), the Wildlife & Countryside Act 1981 (as amended) and s40 of the NERC Act 2006 (as amended).
+Reason: To conserve protected and Priority species and allow the LPA to discharge its duties under the Conservation of Habitats and Species Regulations 2017 (as amended), the Wildlife & Countryside Act 1981 (as amended) and s40 of the NERC Act 2006 (as amended).

-2. PRIOR TO OCCUPATION: BIODIVERSITY ENHANCEMENT LAYOUT
+2. PRIOR TO ANY WORKS ABOVE SLAB LEVEL: BIODIVERSITY ENHANCEMENT LAYOUT

-"A Biodiversity Enhancement Layout, providing the finalised details and locations of the enhancement measures contained within the Ecological Impact Assessment (South Downs Ecology, Version 2, May 2025) shall be submitted to and approved in writing by the local planning authority.
+"A Biodiversity Enhancement Layout for biodiversity enhancements listed in the Ecological Impact Assessment (Lizard Landscape Design and Ecology, September 2025) shall be submitted to and approved in writing by the local planning authority.